A question we are often asked is what’s the difference between raw honey and processed (regular) honey?

 Raw honey, however, is generally described as: “honey as it exists in the beehive or as obtained by extraction, settling or straining without adding heat.”

-Here are 4 main differences between raw and regular honey.
+Here are 4 main differences between raw honey and regular honey.

 - Raw honey isn’t processed